abey79/vpype/docs/cookbook.rst

 plotter to plotter and even for different physical paper format, the plotter model and the paper format must be provided to the :ref:`cmd_write` command::

-  $ vpype read input.svg write --device hp7475a --page-format a4 --landscape --center output.hpgl
+  $ vpype read input.svg write --device hp7475a --page-size a4 --landscape --center output.hpgl

 The plotter type/paper format combination must exist in the built-in or user-provided configuration file.
 See :ref:`faq_custom_hpgl_config` for information on how to create one.